barnettech/project1/README.md

 # Project 1
+# A website where folks can search for a zip code and find the weather info
+# for that locale.
+Then they can also checkin and leave a comment at that
+# location page.

 Web Programming with Python and JavaScript
 1.)
 First from the command line set the environment variables by typing